 CBD is one of the most abundant chemicals found in the cannabis plant.
 Cannabis includes both hemp and marijuana.
-Hemp is defined as a cannabis plant containing no more than 0.3% THC, while marijuana has significant amounts of this mind-altering compound.
+For American law, hemp is defined as any cannabis plant containing no more than 0.3% THC, while marijuana has significant amounts of this mind-altering compound.

 Both CBD and THC are classified as cannabinoids for its ability to interact with specific receptors in your body linked to the endocannabinoid system (ECS).
 The endocannabinoid system is a powerful network that acts as a balancing mechanism for other biological systems to keep your whole body running at its optimal level.

 The ECS produces its very own cannabinoids—anandamide and 2AG—called endocannabinoids.
 These cannabis-like ligands bind the cannabinoid receptors and unleash a series of effects that help the ECS do its job successfully.
 The problem is that endocannabinoids are weak molecules that are rapidly destroyed after the body uses them.

 CBD impacts the ECS by inhibiting the enzymes that break endocannabinoids down, promoting a major supply of these important molecules in your bloodstream.
 CBD also dampens down the activity of the cannabinoid receptors preventing their overstimulation.
 Overstimulated receptors are detrimental for your body and mind’s balance.

 Cannabidiol has already proven to be medicine.
 The FDA gave its approval to a drug that reduces severe seizures from Lennox-Gastaut syndrome and Dravet syndrome, two rare forms of epilepsy in children.